highlight-run/docs/general-docs/2_getting-started/fullstack-frameworks/next-js/metrics-overview.md

 ### Manual Instrumentation

-If you want to add record additional metrics from your api handlers, add some manual instrumentation using the `@highlight-run/next` package.
+If you want to record additional metrics from your api handlers, add some manual instrumentation using the `@highlight-run/next` package.
 Make sure your [Next.js](/getting-started/client-sdk/nextjs) frontend integration configures the `tracingOrigins` in the `H.init` call, per [H.init()](/sdk/client#Hinit) .

 ```typescript
 import { withHighlight } from '../highlight.config'